 What buildings from ancient Rome still exist?

-So many, from the important aqueducts to ancient temples to early-Christian churches, most of the famous Roman buildings are still intact and fantastic sights to visit to learn more about this fascinating ancient civilization.
+So many, from the important aqueducts to ancient Roman temples to early-Christian churches, most of the famous Roman buildings are still intact and fantastic sights to visit to learn more about this fascinating ancient civilization.

 Why are Roman buildings still standing?